 Champion Iron Limited was incorporated in Australia (Australian Company Number - CAN - 119 770 142).
 Champion Iron Limited is registered in Western Australia under the Companies Act 2001.
-The Constitution of Champion Iron Limited was amended to comply with the Toronto Stock Exchange ("TSX") requirements relating to the retirement and re-election of directors at the Corporation's Annual General Meetings.
+The Constitution of Champion Iron Limited (the "Constitution") was amended to comply with the Toronto Stock Exchange ("TSX") requirements relating to the retirement and re-election of directors at the Corporation's Annual General Meetings.

-The Corporation is a reporting issuer in all Canadian provinces other than Québec.
+The Corporation is a reporting issuer in all Canadian provinces.

-The Ordinary Shares are listed for trading on the Australian Stock Exchange ("ASX") and the TSX under the symbol "CIA".
+The ordinary shares of the Corporation (the "Ordinary Shares") are listed for trading on the Australian Stock Exchange ("ASX") and the TSX under the symbol "CIA".